 3.3.
-New criterion, OPTIONAL FOR 2018 Implement a voluntary program to transition to lower emission equipment through cleaner fuels, engine repowers, or equipment replacements.
+Implement a voluntary program to transition to lower emission equipment through cleaner fuels, engine repowers, or equipment replacements.
 This can be through direct incentives, rebates, or coordination of outside funding sources.

 4.1.
 Complete a detailed inventory of GHGs and air pollutants emitted from all sectors: marine vessels (ocean going and harbor craft), cargo handling equipment, rail, truck, and administrative within the last 5 years.
 Inventory should include key GHGs: CO2, CH4, and N2O and criteria air pollutants, such as NOx, SOx, VOC, and PM.

 Note: Ports that are in nonattainment areas or that have potential “hotspots” should place a priority on an inventory of their relevant criteria air pollutants.
 Criteria air pollutants refer to those that are reported in Environment Canada’s National Pollutant Release Inventory (NPRI) or U.S. EPA’s National Emissions Inventory (NEI).

 4.2.
 Adopt a GHG performance plan for air emissions resulting directly from the participant’s activities.
 In the plan, define reduction measures and establish reduction targets.

 Note: See Annex 1-B.

 5.1.
-Publicly disclose GHG and relevant criteria air pollutant reduction targets and timeframe.
-Demonstrate continuous reduction of the participant’s direct GHG emissions (in intensity), achieved by implementing the measures described in the energy performance and air pollutant reduction plan.
+Publicly disclose GHG and air pollutants reduction targets and timeframe.
+Demonstrate continual reduction of the participant’s direct GHG emissions (in intensity), achieved by implementing the measures described in the performance plan for air emissions.

 Note: Each participant defines its own baselines for measuring continual improvement.